Advent and Christmas at Saint James

 Waiting in anticipation

 Each year, as we enter the Advent and Christmas seasons, we prepare our hearts and minds for the arrival of God into our world as an infant.
-During this time of quiet reflection, wonder and expectation, we invite everyone to explore the activities at Saint James to help deepen their Advent experience as we look forward to the birth of our Lord.
+During this time of quiet reflection, wonder and expectation, we invite everyone to explore the activities at Saint James to help deepen their Advent experience as we look forward to celebrating the birth of our Lord.

 Parish House Forum room

-St. Nicholas Mass with Live Nativity Animals
+St. Nicholas Mass and Live Nativity Animals

-Saturday, December 9th beginning at 3:30 PM
+Saturday, December 7, 2024 beginning at 3:30 PM

 *Advent Festival of Lessons and Carols